-Securities and Exchange Commission Ground Floor - North Wing, PICC Secretariat Building Philippine International Convention Center (PICC) Complex Roxas Boulevard, Pasay City.
+Securities and Exchange Commission Ground Floor - North Wing, PICC Secretariat Building Philippine International Convention Center (PICC) Complex Roxas Boulevard, Pasay City

-The management of Altus Property Ventures, Inc. (Formerly: Altus San Nicolas Corporation) is responsible for the preparation and fair presentation financial statements including the schedules attached therein, for the years ended December 31, 2021, 2020 and 2019, in accordance with the prescribed financial reporting framework indicated therein, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+The management of Altus Property Ventures, Inc. (Formerly: Altus San Nicolas Corp.) is responsible for the preparation and fair presentation of the financial statements including the schedules attached therein, for the years ended December 31, 2022, 2021, and 2020 in accordance with the prescribed financial reporting framework indicated therein, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or cease operations, or has no realistic alternative but to do so.